ppaez/alsaseq/doc/tracks.rst

 tracks
 ======

-tracks is a simple sequencer that uses the `alsaseq`__ module.
+tracks is a simple command-line MIDI sequencer for GNU/Linux that uses the modules from the `alsaseq`__ project.
 It can record and playback one or more tracks.
 The input note range is split in two channels by default.
 The split note can be changed, as well as the voice on each channel.
 The user can pause the